 Boil the mixture over medium heat until it reaches a temperature of 307F.
 This will take only a few minutes, so watch it carefully.
 Leave your thermometer in the mixture (you can use a candy or a digital meat thermometer) so you can monitor the temperature, because it will go from perfect to burnt quickly.

 As soon as it gets up to temperature, slowly pour in the warmed cream.
 NOW YOU MAY STIR AGAIN.
 It will bubble violently, but keep adding the cream and whisking.
-After the cream is in, stir in the butter and one teaspoon of sea salt.
+After the cream is in, stir in the butter and half teaspoon of sea salt.

 Stirring frequently (just a gentle stir is fine), bring the mixture back up to a temperature of 250F, which will take about 15-20 minutes.
 Once this temperature is reached, turn off the heat and carefully pour the caramel into your prepared pan.
 DO NOT SCRAPE THE PAN.
 The caramel in the bottom of the pan tends to be hotter, and therefore will become harder (and kind of unpleasant) when cooled.
 If you’d like, prepare an extra sheet of parchment on a pan and scrape the leftover caramel from the pan onto that.